Investment Firm Prudential Regime (“IFPR”) Remuneration Disclosure

 • The potential costs of legal fees and settlement costs of any actual dispute.

-In addition to the regulatory categories Royal London also considers the following additional firm-wide criteria including those who pose a material conduct and reputational risk to the firm based on risk taking authority, decision making responsibility and who pose a conduct or reputational risk to the firm.
-The Remuneration Committee approves the list of Identified Staff, which is reviewed on an annual basis to ensure it remains within the risk profiles for each of the respective entities.
+In addition to the regulatory categories, The Group also considers the following additional firm-wide criteria including those who pose a material conduct and reputational risk to the firm based on risk taking authority and decision-making responsibility.
+The Remuneration Committee approves remuneration outcomes for all identified staff annually, to ensure it remains within the risk profiles for each of the respective entities.

-In respect of the financial year ending 31 December 2022, the total aggregate remuneration [3] of £92.27m was paid to colleagues of these entities.
-The total aggregate remuneration split between Senior Management [4], All Identified Staff and All Staff is illustrated in the table below.
+In respect of the financial year ending 31 December 2023, total aggregate remuneration [3] of £110.45m was paid to colleagues of these entities.
+The total aggregate remuneration split between Senior Management [4], Identified Staff and All Staff is illustrated in the table below.

 RLAM RLS

-Senior Management Other Identified Staff All Staff Senior Management Other Identified Staff All staff
+Senior Management Other Identified Staff Other Staff Total Staff Senior Management Other Identified Staff Other Staff Total Staff

 *This number references the number of named individuals identified for the relevant Group’s entities listed above.
 Some individuals may be included as Identified Staff for both entities due to the nature of their role and responsibilities.

-[3] This figure is comprised of basic salary, car allowances, short term incentive, long term incentive awards and annual fees for Non-Executive Directors.
-The Royal London Long Term Incentive Plan awards are valued at their initial grant value.
+[3] This figure is comprised of basic salary, pension related benefits, STIP, LTIP awards and annual fees for Non-Executive Directors.
+LTIP awards are subject to performance conditions, however have been valued at their initial grant value for the purpose of this table.

-[4] Senior Management refers to any Directors or Executive Committee members for these entities.
-Annual Fees for any Non-Executive Directors have also been used to calculate fixed remuneration.
+[4] Senior Management refers to any Directors or Group Executive Committee members for these entities.
+Annual fees for Non-Executive Directors have also been used to calculate fixed remuneration.